IkeAlmighty/clockinout/README.md

 2. **The app was simple, so I finished the MVP quickly**.
 This means a lot.
 I have a tendency to burn myself out on personal projects, but Clock in/out was bite sized, unlike my Computer Assisted RPG app, which quickly became a form nightmare (side thought: I probably need to use a package for that).

-3. I made an app that was clearly useful to people.
+3. **I made an app that was clearly useful to people**.
 I think because of my history as both a board game designer and a barista, I crave creative process that results in concrete and functional experiences.
 A clock in/out app is going to be used by people, because there's a demand for it!
 That feels good.

 ## Tech Stack